Felix Kelly

 Felix Runcie Kelly (3 February 1914 – 3 July 1994) was a New Zealand-born graphic designer, painter, stage designer, interior designer and illustrator who lived the majority of his life in the United Kingdom.
 He sometimes signed his illustration and cartoon work Fix.

 Early life

 Born in Auckland, New Zealand, Kelly was the second son of Felix Vincent Kelly, a prosperous engineer, and his much younger wife, Hortense Agnes Kelly née Runcie.
 Kelly attended King's College but was mostly home-schooled in his younger years.
 He trained as a graphic artist and designer and also sold the occasional cartoon.
 His father went bankrupt in 1933 and his mother left him to live in England.
 Kelly left New Zealand in 1935 and joined his mother in London.
 He never returned to New Zealand.

 In London Kelly was soon employed as a graphic designer at Lintas, the advertising wing of Unilever.
 At the outbreak of the Second World War he enlisted in the Royal Air Force where he became a navigating officer.
-In 1943 he suffered a severe illness that ended his active service and resulted in Kelly focussing on his painting.
+In 1943 he suffered a severe illness that ended his active service and resulted in Kelly focusing on his painting.